 What’s different now, and extremely helpful, is the way science and ancient wisdom—what Aldous Huxley called “the Perennial Philosophy”—are converging.
 “Science” is in principle a system of understanding observable patterns not only in the physical world, which is how we have understood and practiced it now for several centuries, but also in the non-material world, or inner world of our own experiences.
-We therefore now have powerful affirmation from two inquiring systems, two dimensions of science, if you will, that have seemed to be in conflict.
-Will you go with “faith” or “reason”?
+We therefore have powerful affirmation from two inquiring systems, two dimensions of science, if you will, that have seemed to be in conflict (“Will you go with ‘faith’ or ‘reason’?)
 Now these two approaches can be seen as complementary.
 There is an appropriate role for faith and reason in both sciences, whether we apply them to the outer world or the world within.
 Both are necessary.
 Between them they tell a compelling story:

-- while the human body may have reached an endpoint of its evolution, our social evolution, not to mention our mind and emotions, can still go forward.
+- While the human body may have reached an endpoint of its evolution, our social evolution, not to mention our mind and emotions, can still go forward.
 As physiologist Robert Livingston has put it, “our cognitive capacities have not begun to reach any known limitation.”

-- we are not ultimately determined by our genes, hormones, or nervous system but have a considerable, often unexplored power to determine our own destiny.
+- We are not ultimately determined by our genes, hormones or nervous system, but have a considerable, often unexplored power, to determine our own destiny.

-- we can never become secure by punishing “criminals” and defeating “enemies;” we can become secure by rehabilitating those who offend and turning enemies into friends.
+- We can never become secure by punishing “criminals” and defeating “enemies;” we can become secure by rehabilitating those who offend and turning enemies into friends.

 In this inspiring narrative the infinite differences among us are no longer loci of separation but manifestations of the normal diversity of life.
 Society, like nature, should be organized along lines of “unity in diversity” instead of uniformity or separation.
 As the Koran puts it, God has “made you into tribes and peoples so that you could discover one another,” not fight against one another’s welfare.
 In this narrative, nonviolence is a law of existence to be discovered and practiced in every walk of life.